Prof Linda Knight

 Patrick Macasaet

-Patrick is Lecturer and PhD candidate at RMIT Architecture and, co-founder of SUPERSCALE – a research and ideas-led experimental architecture studio operating between the nebulous terrains of speculation and reality; experimental and pragmatic; between fiction and non-fiction.
-He currently leads the RMIT Architecture Immersive Futures Lab that explores and develops the potentials of gaming technologies and allied immersive media for architectural design speculations, processes, representations, pedagogy, and future practice.
+Patrick is a Lecturer and PhD candidate at RMIT Architecture and co-founder of SUPERSCALE – a research and ideas-led experimental architecture studio operating between the nebulous terrains of speculation and reality; experimental and pragmatic; between fiction and non-fiction.
+He currently leads the RMIT Architecture Immersive Futures Lab, which explores and develops the potential of gaming technologies and allied immersive media for architectural design speculations, processes, representations, pedagogy, and future practice.

 Email me: patrick.macasaet@rmit.edu.au